Kwaidan (film)

-Kwaidan (怪談, Kaidan) is a 1964 Japanese epic horror anthology film directed by Masaki Kobayashi from a screenplay by Yoko Mizuki.
-Consisting of four separate and unrelated stories, it is adapted from Lafcadio Hearn's collections of Japanese folktales, including two from Kwaidan: Stories and Studies of Strange Things (1904), the film's namesake.
-Set in feudal Japan, the segments feature vengeful spirits enforcing moral retribution, while portraying the supernatural realm as largely indifferent to human suffering.
+Kwaidan (怪談, Kaidan) is a 1964 Japanese horror anthology film directed by Masaki Kobayashi from a screenplay by Yoko Mizuki.
+It consists of four separate stories adapted from Lafcadio Hearn's collections of Japanese folktales, including two from his 1904 book Kwaidan: Stories and Studies of Strange Things, the film's namesake.
+Set mostly in feudal Japan, the segments feature vengeful spirits enforcing moral retribution, while portraying the supernatural realm as largely indifferent to human suffering.
 The cast includes Tatsuya Nakadai, Tetsurō Tamba, Yoichi Hayashi, Katsuo Nakamura, Rentarō Mikuni, and Keiko Kishi; no actors appear in more than one segment.

 The concept of adapting Hearn's Kwaidan into a film originated with producer Shigeru Wakatsuki during his student years.
 Upon the formation of Ninjin Club's film production division, Wakatsuki pitched the idea to Kobayashi, who had once contemplated the same adaptation, prompting the project to advance.
 It subsequently languished in development hell for a decade; Shochiku initially planned to fund and distribute, but canceled.
 Toho then took over, accelerating progress.
 Principal photography began in March 1964, scheduled to end in July, but overran budget and schedule, wrapping in December.

-Kwaidan premiered at the Yurakuza Theater on December 29, 1964, followed by a roadshow theatrical release in Japan beginning January 6, 1965, and a wide release on February 27, 1965.
+Kwaidan premiered at the Yurakuza theater on December 29, 1964, followed by a roadshow theatrical release in Japan beginning January 6, 1965, and a wide release on February 27, 1965.
 Escalating production costs pushed the final budget to approximately ¥318–380 million, making it one of the most expensive Japanese films of its time.
 Despite ranking as the ninth-highest-grossing Japanese film release of 1965, Kwaidan earned only ¥225 million at the domestic box office, resulting in a substantial financial loss.
 Thus, it exacerbated debts for the film's production company Ninjin Club, leading to its bankruptcy shortly after release.
 Receiving critical acclaim, the film won the Special Jury Prize at the 1965 Cannes Film Festival, and received an Academy Award nomination for Best Foreign Language Film.
 It is now regarded as one of the greatest horror films and among the most visually beautiful films ever made.